-If you already get the support payment in your incomerelated ESA, you can get full Housing Benefit.
-Please note no new Housing Benefit claims can now be made unless you live in certain types of accommodation.
+If you already get income-related ESA, you might already get full Housing Benefit.
+Please note no new Housing Benefit claims can now be made unless you live in certain types of accommodation (specified or temporary accommodation).

-If you only get contributory ESA, you'll need to claim Universal Credit to get help with housing costs.
+If you only get new-style/contributory ESA, you will now need to claim Universal Credit to get help with housing costs.

-Income-related ESA can also provide access to Sure Start Maternity Grants, Funeral Payments and Winter Fuel Payments.
+Income-related ESA can also provide access to Sure Start Maternity Grants and Funeral Payments.
 If you have a mortgage, income-related ESA can provide access to Support for Mortgage Interest Loans, which provide help through repayable loans towards the costs of the interest on your mortgage.